A covariance formula for the number of excursion set components of Gaussian fields and applications: An exact formula for the covariance and applications

-\end{lemma} \begin{proof} Under the assumptions that $f$ is $C^2$-smooth and $(f(x),\nabla f(x))$ is non-degenerate, Bulinskaya's lemma (\cite[Lemma~11.2.10]{at09}) states that $f$ has no (stratified) critical points on $B_2$ at level $\ell$ almost surely.
+\begin{lemma} Let $f$ satisfy Assumption~\ref{a:gen}, then $N^t_\diamond(B_2) \to N_\diamond(B_2)$ almost surely as $t \to 1$. \end{lemma} \begin{proof} By Lemma~\ref{l:nondegen1}, $(f(x),\nabla f(x))$ is non-degenerate for any $x$.
+Combining this with the fact that $f$ is $C^2$-smooth, we may apply Bulinskaya's lemma (\cite[Lemma~11.2.10]{at07}), which states that $f$ has no (stratified) critical points on $B_2$ at level $\ell$ almost surely.
 (To be specific, this follows from applying Bulinskaya's lemma on each stratum of $B_2$.)
 The result then follows from Lemma \ref{l:Topological_stability}. \end{proof}

 \begin{proof}[Proof of Theorem \ref{t:cf}] Recalling that $N^1 = N_\diamond(B_2)$, we seek a formula for $\Cov[N,N^1]$.